SEA-group/Geometry-model-extraction-demo/Readme.md

 * `AGS028`, `JAS007` and `JGM055` can be used for investigating vertex types with iiiww.

 ## Shell model convertor
-~~It seems that *.geometry* has less information then *.primitives*, I guess WG's tool would need their corresponding *.visual* file for the conversion~~(I changed my mind).
-Meanwhile we have never had *.visual* files of the shells.
-Since those models look simple, I will try to make a tool by myself.
+~~It seems that *.geometry* has less information then *.primitives*, I guess WG's tool would need their corresponding *.visual* file for the conversion.
+Meanwhile we have never had *.visual* files of the shells.~~(Proven false) Since those models look simple, I will try to make a tool by myself.
-The first version is completed, but I can't test it since the PT server is offline.
+The first version is completed, ~~but I can't test it since the PT server is offline.~~Test done, the tool is functional.

+## IM200 convertor
+Modified version of Shell model convertor, for Kobayashi's water heater.

 ## Geometry to obj convertor
 ...is planned for the future, when we have fully understood the new format.